sumimmanis/bridge/README.md

 Supplemental materials and reproducible experiemnts for the "Penalty Adjustment" paper.
+To run experements simply launch the files distrib.py and compare_cv.py.
+The BRidge model can be imported from bridge.by.